mundaneprogramming/mundaneprogramming.github.io/articles/principles.md

 ## Not quite accurate/helpful beliefs about programming

 - Programming is easy
+- Programming is usually the fast way to solve a problem
 - Programming should only be done for really amazing or nerdy things.
 - Programming should produce a webpage or startup
 - Programming is solely a mental pursuit
 - There are things that can only be done via programming
 - Memorizing syntax and libraries and intricate rules is key for being successful at programming
-- Programming is not math
+- Programming does not require mathematical thinking